cal-r/hem/README.txt

 PIL and time.
 Make sure these libraries are installed on the machine, if the code is to be run on Python.
 The version of Python used is 3.6.

-The ‘experiments’ folder contains ‘.hrs’ files for each experiment.
-They are numbered in the same order as the experiments completed in this project.
+The ‘experiments’ folder contains ‘.hrs’ files for various experiments that were run during the experiment.
 They can be loaded into either simulator.
-Files have been submitted to the Programmes Office on two USBs and on moodle.